MohsenEbadpour/Optimization-of-K-nearest-neighbor-using-particle-swarm-optimization-for-face-recognition-paper/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPL-3.0 License.

 ## Information